 In Memory of Magic

 In Memory of Magic helps with medical bills for pets in need.
 The mission as stated on the website is to better the lives of sick, injured and abused companion animals.
 We are dedicated to insure that no companion animal has to be euthanized simply because their caretaker is financially challenged.
 Find out how to proceed at the Financial Aid page.

 The Mosby Foundation is organized exclusively for charitable purposes, to assist in the care of sick, injured, abused and neglected dogs through financial support and public education.
 A licensed veterinarian must contact the foundation with case details.
 Get the details at the Financial Aid page.

 The Goldstock Fund provides funds to rescue organizations or individuals to pay for transportation, boarding, evaluations and medical costs of golden retrievers and golden hearted dogs taken into rescue.
 The Goldstock Fund also provides educational information and materials to rescues and the public.
-Five different funds are listed on the website with guidelines and applications.
+Four different funds are listed on the website with guidelines and applications.

 The DJ & T Foundation, founded by television personality Bob Barker, makes grants at the grassroots level to deserving organizations that provide low cost or free spay/neuter services or voucher programs.
 Read more about the program and download the application at the FAQ page.

 Animal shelters can apply for a grant from the Pedigree Foundation.
 Read the guidelines and instructions first.
 You may recognize shelters in your area as recipients of grants from this foundation.

 -- Community colleges often offer classes in grant writing.

 -- Contact an instructor who teaches grant writing and ask for the name(s) of someone in your community who writes grant requests and/or may be willing to volunteer grant writing for your group.